yiisoft/yii2/docs/guide/apps-basic.md

 your project.

 Now the interesting part.
 You can add more packages your application needs to `require` section.
-For example, to use markdown helper you need to add `michelf/php-markdown`.
 All these packages are coming from [packagist.org](https://packagist.org/) so feel free to browse the website for useful code.

 After your `composer.json` is changed you can run `php composer.phar update`, wait till packages are downloaded and installed and then just use them.
 Autoloading of classes will be handled automatically.